sanjeeb2017/12-Weeks-Aws-Workshops-Challenge/Week1/README.md

 **`3.What is AWS cloud:`**

 AWS stands for Amazon Web Service.
 AWS is the top public cloud service provider.Amazon Web Services (AWS) is the world’s most comprehensive and broadly adopted cloud, offering over 200 fully featured services from data centers globally.
-Millions of customers—including the fastest-growing startups, largest enterprises, and leading government agencies—are using AWS to lower costs, become more agile, and innovate faster.
+Millions of customers including the fastest-growing startups, largest enterprises, and leading government agencies are using AWS to lower costs, become more agile, and innovate faster.
 The details on AWS can be found - https://aws.amazon.com/?nc2=h_lg

 Before we will understand the core services of AWS, couple of pre-requisites we have to complete.